taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

-Now there comes the important clue.
+Now, there comes the important clue.
 The `combineReducers()` function introduces an intermediate state layer for the global state object.
-The global state object, when using the combined reducers like shown before, would look like the following:
+The global state object, when using the combined reducers as shown before, would look like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~